risawitama/verbose-potato/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## How can you tell a vampire has a cold?
+They start coffin.